Foundation · Tenant Screening Guide

 The case was closed without a discharge.
 It can be dismissed for many reasons – failure to make Chapter 13 plan payments, failure to meet procedural requirements, voluntary dismissal.
 The debts were not eliminated through the bankruptcy.
 The filer is, generally, still on the hook for them.

-There’s also a pending or open status — the case is still in progress, no final outcome yet.
-That’s common with Chapter 13 and has its own considerations, below.
+There is also a pending or open status, meaning the case is still in progress with no final outcome yet.
+That is common with Chapter 13 and has its own considerations, below.

 Why Cases Get Dismissed